g1oomey/BTDiablo/README.md

 ## Runes
 - **Runes now have Stack mode and drop stacked from the world! (other than hard coded drops)
+- **Runes now display with colored accents and the rune number. example: ••Jah Rune (31)••
 - Ist and higher Runes now all have 3% Experience Gained
 - Cham Rune
    - Changed Armor and Helmet to 34% Reduced Curse Duration (was Cannot Be Frozen)